4m9r/DH2642-Project/README.md

   - [ ] Implementing navigation between all the pages
   - [ ] More CSS styling

+## file structure
 - loginView.js and signUpView.js
   -  Will be used to authenticate the users
 - MenuView.js
   -  A drop down menu, used for navigation by users
 - detailsView.js and detailsPresenter.js
  -  Used to render the details for each movie (and find similar movies)
 - searchView.js and searchPresenter.js
   -  Used for searching movies
 - showPresenter.js and app.js
  -  Used for connecting the pages with hashes
 - quizView.js and quizPresenter.js
   -  Used for displaying quizzes of a chosen movie
 - movieListView.js and listCollectionView.js and userListView.js and userListPresenter.js
  -  Used to show users' lists
 - leaderboardView.js
  -  Used for ranking all the users based on their quiz scores
 - promiseNoData.js
  -  Used for checking if the promise has any data
 - firebaseModel.js
   -  Used for accessing database for quizzes and authentication and creating a persisting model
 - userModel.js
  - all the calculations behind the scene happening
 - movieSource.js
  -  used for calling the API
 - style.css
   -  Used for styling the website
 - vue.html
  -  Used for rendering